klin1344/OwlSecurity/README.md

 # OwlSecurity

+OwlSecurity.
+Created at CodeRED Curiosity 2016.
+Winner for "Best Use of IBM Watson".

-OwlSecurity - Turn any phone into a smart security camera that automatically detects for fire, burglars, weapons, accidents, and medical emergencies, texts 911, and alerts emergency contacts.
+Turn any phone into a smart security camera that automatically detects for fire, burglars, weapons, accidents, and medical emergencies, texts 911, and alerts emergency contacts.

 Keep your home and workplace secure!

-Created at CodeRED Curiosity 2016.

 Tomorrow you may fall in your home from a heart attack, the pasta your making may burst into flames, and a burglar may enter your home with a gun what will you do, better yet what can you do?"